3-Day Amsterdam Itinerary

 Amsterdam was somewhere I'd always wanted to visit, and as is usually the case with most of my travel, the opportunity to go came at a totally unexpected time when my amazing sister gave me the trip as a birthday present last year (I know right, get you a sister like Lydia!).
 We went in January 2020 for 3 days, and it absolutely lived up to the hype as a must-visit location.
 Of course, there is way too much to do in Amsterdam to fit absolutely everything into 3 days, but we managed to fit in the perfect amount to both fill the Amsterdam-shaped hole in our lives and make us want to go back again!
-The hotel we stayed in was the Lancaster (absolutely recommend) and we flew from Bristol.
+The hotel we stayed in was The Lancaster (absolutely recommend) and we flew from Bristol.

 We started the morning with a walk around Vondelpark, the largest park in the city.
-It wasn't quite at its height of beauty in early January, but still very pretty all the same with plenty of routes to take and a lot of ponds which were stunning in the sunlight.
+It wasn't quite at its height of beauty in early January, but still very pretty all the same with plenty of routes to take and a lot of ponds that were stunning in the sunlight.
 The park is massive, so we weren't able to do all of it, unfortunately, but it's something I'd like to go back and do during the spring or summer I think.

 The other part of my surprise was to go to the Anne Frank House with an introductory session beforehand.
 I was absolutely elated when Lydia told me we were going (which she kept secret until the day before), as I'd studied Anne Frank's Diary in year 8 English and, of course, I'm a historian at heart.
 Despite having known the story of the Frank family fairly well already, I can wholeheartedly recommend the introductory session.
 It's very informative, situating the story of the family against the background of Nazism growing in Germany and the subsequent invasion of the Netherlands, and it also tells you a lot about the attic itself.
 The tour of the attic and museum is done via audio guide which is excellent, and again, it is very detailed and informative.
 The feeling you get when you're actually up in the attic itself is a strange mix of amazement, reverence, and sadness.
 To stand where the Franks, the Van Pels, and Fritz Pfeffer were confined in such a tiny space for a whole two years almost feels like an invasion of their privacy - I don't know whether this is just me, but when I go to historical sites I always try to imagine myself observing people going about their daily lives in that place.
 Even just going up the ladder is a surreal experience, thinking that seven of the eight inhabitants of the annexe only ever used it twice in their lives.
 The rest of the museum after the annexe is very well put together, and you get to see the original diary at the end.
 I was surprised to learn there was a gift shop, but it's all done with the utmost sensitivity and nothing is tacky or disrespectful.